A Tutorial Introduction to Gleam -- Part 2

 you can use to perform something on “each” element, possibly passing extra

 state for them.
-For example, we could use the fold
+For example, we could use the fold function, which includes

 some “accumulated” state with each iteration.
 I don’t know why it’s called